 Upon completion of an application, potential volunteers will be required to complete the following:

 Orientation – Each prospective volunteer is required to attend a three-hour orientation session.
-Orientations are held 3 times a year – typically on the Tuesday of the week prior to classes starting at the University of Oklahoma (early January, mid May, mid August), but dates vary.
+Orientations are held 3 times a year at the beginning of each semester (January, May & August), but dates vary.
 Each prospective volunteer is required to complete online orientation.

-Immunization Screening – Proof of vaccination for measles ,mumps, rubella and varicella is a requirement.
+Immunization Screening – Proof of vaccination for measles, mumps, rubella, varicella and COVID-19 is a requirement.

 Background Check – A background check will be done on all volunteers prior to receiving volunteer placement.

 Uniforms – Uniforms are mandatory for all volunteers.
-They include a navy blue uniform top, white slacks and clean athletic shoes.
+They include a navy blue uniform top; white, black or khaki slacks; and clean athletic shoes.
 The cost of the uniform top is $10.
-You may wear your own white pants (full-length, no jeans), or purchase white scrub pants from The Scrub Shop for $13.